linuxdeepin/deepin-manual/manual-assets/community/deepin-music/en_US/index.md

 1. Select a playlist from **Playlists**.
 2. Right-click to select **Rename**.
-3. Enter the name of the playlist and press the Enter key to save.
+3. Enter the name of the playlist and press the **Enter** key on keyboard to save.

 ![0|renamelist](jpg/renamelist.png)